 It’s that time of year again and it’s not likely that you’ll manage to escape the FIFA World Cup.
 Even if you’re not normally a football fan, you’ll probably find yourself drawn in.

-With a staggering 270 million people playing in games across the world, football transcends our differences to unite us in a singular interest and inspire collective joy.
+There is around a staggering 270 million people playing in games across the world.
+Football transcends our differences to unite us in a singular interest and inspire collective joy.
 And that alone is worth celebrating

 Unfortunately the beautiful game does not come without consequence.
 Football injuries are all too common.

 Muscle injuries are a frequent occurrence among players.
 This type of injury is associated with a burst of acceleration or sprinting, sudden stopping, lunging, sliding or a high kick.